 The study finds that giving to education includes all cash and non-cash donations from itemizing and non-itemizing U.S. households to U.S. education charities, including institutions of higher education, private K-12 schools, vocational schools, libraries, educational research and policy, and many other types of organizations serving an educational purpose.

-Here are some of the factors that will significantly affect giving to education institutions in the year 2017 and 2018:
+Here are some of the factors that will significantly affect giving to education institutions in the year 2018:

 - GDP growing above the average